For a civilian economy free of violence.

 To maintain the integrity of "Infinite Flowdown," a Level 4 product can only be sold to companies certified at Level 2 or higher (Level 1 self-declarations are not sufficient).
 Furthermore, the Level 4 status is strictly contagious: any product, service, or system that integrates, utilizes, or otherwise touches a Level 4 product automatically inherits the Level 4 strict flowdown requirements, overriding any lower certification level of the intermediary.

-Current ESG (Environmental, Social, and Governance) frameworks focus heavily on the environment and labor rights, but completely ignore a company's indirect contribution to armed conflicts.
-Peaceful Commerce fills this critical gap by providing a verifiable framework for demilitarized supply chains.
+Current ESG (Environmental, Social, and Governance) frameworks focus heavily on the environment and labor rights, but often ignore a company's indirect contribution to armed conflicts.
+Peaceful Commerce fills this critical gap by providing a verifiable framework for showing that a company does not want to profit from violence.

 Yes.
 Unlike traditional regulations that merely manage or restrict dual-use items, Peaceful Commerce takes a radical approach: it strictly prohibits the sale of any goods or services (whether lethal or non-lethal, including raw materials, IT, logistics, catering, etc.) to armed groups.
 The focus is on the end-user, not just the product.

-The levels determine how far down your supply chain the restriction applies:
+The levels determine how far down your distribution chain the restriction applies:

 No, the certification applies exclusively to moral persons (legal entities, organizations, and businesses), not to physical persons.
-For example, if you run a Level 4 certified coffee shop and an employee of an arms manufacturer visits informally as a private individual, you can absolutely serve them coffee.
+For example, if you run a Level 4 certified coffee shop and an employee of a defense firm visits informally as a private individual, you can absolutely serve them coffee.
 However, if the visit is for business purposes—such as an expensed business meeting or an official B2B catering order—you cannot provide your services to them.

 Compliance scales with the certification level.
-It begins with a sworn self-declaration (Level 1) and progresses to rigorous third-party documentary audits (Level 2) and mandatory supply chain flowdown requirements (Levels 3 and 4) inspired by IT security standards like SOC 2.
-The "Depth Gauge" in Level 3 further tracks how deeply this commitment penetrates the downstream supply chain.
+It begins with a sworn self-declaration (Level 1) and progresses to rigorous third-party documentary audits (Level 2) and mandatory distribution chain flowdown requirements (Levels 3 and 4) inspired by IT security standards like SOC 2.
+The "Depth Gauge" in Level 3 further tracks how deeply this commitment penetrates the downstream distribution chain.

 stefan@peacefulcommerce.orgChemin de la Charrue 3